 Once again there was unrest in the Dominican Republic.
 A revolution in the northern province of Santiago, against the rule of Provisional President Jose Bordes Valdes, had been quelled; but one in the province of Puerto Plata, near the capital of Santo Domingo itself, continued unchecked and was marked by severe fighting.
 The fighting was so severe that the officers and crew of the Washington felt “marked apprehension”.

 On 1 May 1914, the Petrel (Gunboat No. 2) had been ordered to Dominican waters, but a further show of force seemed to be in order.
 Accordingly, Washington was chosen to "show the flag" in those troubled waters.
-She departed Key West on 4 May and arrived at the beleaguered city of Puerto Plata on 6 May to protect American interests, joining the gunboat Petrel.
+She departed Key West with the 44th Marines consisting of 3 officers and 127 enlisted men, on May 4 and arrived at the beleaguered city of Puerto Plata on 6 May to protect American interests, joining the gunboat Petrel.
 Six days later, Captain Eberle invited representatives of both warring parties, the insurgents and the government, out to his ship, in an attempt to persuade both sides to come to an amicable settlement.

 Unfortunately, the attempt failed, and the fighting continued.
 The insurgents were aided by a recent large consignment of guns and ammunition smuggled across the Haitian border that had given them new blood.
 The revolutionaries soon recaptured the key city of Le Vega and were successfully holding Puerto Plata.
 Government forces, laying siege to that port and shelling the insurgents, clearly endangered the lives of the neutral citizens still living in the city.
 Captain Eberle objected to the bombardment and warned President Valdes repeatedly.
 On June 6, 1914 Washington was relieved by the USS Machias (Gunboat No. 5) and departed Puerto Plata with the conflict between the insurgents and the government of President Valdes still unresolved.

 Washington coaled ship and took on stores at Guantanamo Bay from 7 to 10 June 1914 before she sailed for Veracruz, Mexico.
-She then remained in Mexican waters between 14 and 24 June before she shifted to Cape Haitien, Haiti, to protect American interests there during an outbreak of violence that summer.
+She then remained in Mexican waters between 14 and 27 June before she shifted to Cape Haitien, Haiti, to protect American interests there during an outbreak of violence that summer.
+For her time on station in Mexican waters her crew were entitled to wear the Mexican Service Medal for the service date of June 14-27, 1914.

 Washington remained at Cape Haitien into July.
 In the meantime, the situation in the Dominican Republic had worsened when government shellings of rebel positions in Puerto Plata resulted in an inevitable "incident."
 On 26 June, a stray shell killed an English woman in Puerto Plata causing the gunboat Machias to shift to a berth in the inner harbor and shell one of President Valdes’s batteries, silencing it with a few well-placed shots.
 During early July, Machias again fired her guns in anger when stray shots hit the ship.

 In view of those developments, Washington returned to Puerto Plata on 9 July and remained there into the autumn, keeping a vigil to protect American lives and property and standing by to land her landing force if the situation required it.
+The 44th Company of Marines that had been aboard the Washington since the beginning of May were on July 15, sent ashore in Vera Cruz, Mexico.
 That August, Captain Eberle's attempts to bring about a conference finally bore fruit.
 The United States government sent a commission, consisting of J. F. Fort, the former governor of New Jersey, James M. Sullivan, the American Minister to Santo Domingo; and Charles Smith, a New Hampshire lawyer, to mediate a peace in the Dominican Republic.

-Now in the Portsmouth, New Hampshire Navy yard she underwent a routine overhaul from 12 December through 11 January 1915.
-She was loaded with ammunition and sailed on the 11th via President Roads MA for Hampton Roads, VA where she arrived on the 14th of January.
+Now in the Portsmouth, New Hampshire Navy Yard she underwent a routine overhaul from 12 December through 11 January 1915.
+She was loaded with ammunition and sailed on January 11, via President Roads, MA for Hampton Roads, VA where she arrived on the 14th of January.
 After a five-day visit, during which she took on stores and provisions and an expeditionary force of marines, Washington sailed for Caribbean waters once more.

 Two revolutions had rocked Haiti in 1914, and a third, in January of 1915, led by General Vilbrun Guillaume Sam, had resulted only in further unrest for that troubled nation.
-Washington arrived at Cape Haitien on 23 January; one week after General Sam’s troops had invaded it.
-The armored cruiser, flying the flag of Rear Admiral Caperton and commanded by Captain Edward Latimer Beach, Sr. (the father of the future naval officer Edward L. Beach, Jr., who would win fame as a famous WWII submariner and author) stayed in port there until the 26th investigating "political conditions" before she shifted to the Haitian capital, Port-au-Prince, on 27 January.
+Washington arrived at Cape Haitien on 23 January 1915; one week after General Sam’s troops had invaded it.
+On board the Washington were 150 Marines that would be used in case of a landing was called for.
+The armored cruiser, flying the flag of Rear Admiral Caperton and commanded by Captain Edward Latimer Beach, Sr. (the father of the future naval officer Edward L. Beach, Jr., who would win fame as a daring WWII submariner and author) stayed in port there until the 26th investigating "political conditions" before she shifted to the Haitian capital, Port-Au-Prince, on 27 January.
 There, she again observed local political conditions in the wake of General Sam’s takeover of the government before sailing, via Guantanamo, for Mexican waters.
+In March of 1915 Mexican General Carranza began to throw his power and his actions brought a “sharp note” from the United States.
+In addition to the message the State Department gave orders for the navy to dispatch ships to the area.
+The battleship USS Georgia and the cruiser Washington, on March 10th, were sent to Vera Cruz, Mexico as the muscle part of the note to General Carranza.
+Admiral Dewey’s old flagship the Olympia was dispatched to take the Washington’s place in Port-Au-Prince, Haiti.

 Washington conducted sub-caliber practices, observed political conditions, and conducted torpedo practices off the ports of Tampico, Tuxpan, Progreso, and Veracruz into the summer of 1915.
-Receiving provisions and stores from the supply ship Celtic off Progreso on 26 and 27 June, Washington sailed for Guantanamo where she coaled and took on water on 30 June.
+Washington received provisions and stores from the supply ship Celtic off Progreso on June 26.
+The next day on June 27, Washington the flagship of Rear Admiral W. B. Caperton, sailed for Guantanamo where she coaled and took on water on 30 June.
 She sailed the same day for Cape Haitien, as all reports from the American minister there indicated that yet another crisis was brewing.

 While Washington awaited further developments at Cape Haitien, events in Port-au-Prince deteriorated, moving American Charge d'Affaire Davis to send a telegram on 27 July to the Secretary of State, Robert Lansing, reporting the troubled conditions.
 He reported that President Sam and some of his men had been surrounded in the presidential palace and that the presence of American war vessels was desirable.